markstubbs/menu-widget/README.md

 addEventListener(eventType, callback)
 ```
 Similar to the DOM event.
 Listens for an `eventType` event and runs the `callback` function when the event is triggered.
-See the Events section later for details.
+See the Events section later for information about the events triggered by the widget.
 ___

 ```javascript